Center and Scale Prediction: Anchor-free Approach for Pedestrian and Face Detection: Proposed Method

 where $\mathcal{B}$ is pre-defined according to the corresponding set of feature maps $\Phi_{det}$, and $\mathcal{H}(.)$ represents the detection head.
-Generally, $\mathcal{H}(.)$ contains two elements, namely $cls(.)$ which predicts the classification scores, and $regr(.)$ which predicts the scaling and offsets of the anchor boxes.
+Generally, $\mathcal{H}(.)$ contains two elements, namely $cls(.)$ which predicts the classification scores, and $regr(.)$ which predicts the scaling and offsets of the anchors.